puzzle/ansible-training/content/labs/04.1/_index.en.md

   Think about where you have to create the folders for your host and group variables
 {{% /notice %}}

+### Task 6

+- Get a feeling for errors with variables: Remove the quotes around the curly brackets and have a look at the output

 ## Solutions

 {{% collapse solution-1 "Solution 1" %}}